TWTWTWTWTWTWTWTW/Data-Display-Demo/README.md

-# Simple implementation of SJTU data submission page
+# Does Reinforcement Learning Really Incentivize Reasoning Capacity in LLMs Beyond the Base Model?

-This website is adapted from <a href="https://limit-of-rlvr.github.io/">Nerfies</a>.
+This website is adapted from <a href="https://nerfies.github.io/">Nerfies</a>.

 # Website License